Atlanta Public Arts Legacy Fund

 Art That Exists for Us All

 Public art located throughout Atlanta is an enduring legacy of the 1996 Centennial Olympic Games.
 Take a look around the city, and you’ll see it.
-Integrated into high-profile public spaces throughout the former Olympic Ring, a series of intriguing permanent installations enlivens the landscape and atmosphere of downtown.
-For resident and visitor alike, these works offer an unparalleled approach for seeing and understanding the city.
+Integrated into high-profile public spaces throughout the former Olympic Ring, a wide range of intriguing permanent sculptures enlivens the landscape and atmosphere of downtown.
+For residents and visitors alike, these works offer a rich experience for understanding the city’s history, while finding moments of personal and collective joy.

-Forever linked to a pivotal moment in time, this array of public art also represents larger expressions both of history and of future aspirations.
-Many of the works have clear historic themes, from Atlanta’s railroad origins, to its post-Civil War rebirth, to civil rights struggles of recent decades.
+Forever linked to a pivotal moment in time, this array of public art also represents expressions of both history and future aspirations.
+Many of the sculptures have clear historic themes, from Atlanta’s railroad origins, to its post-Civil War rebirth, to civil rights leaders of recent decades.
 Others focus on ideas and themes of the human condition.
 Collectively, they constitute a cultural asset to be prized and preserved.

-The Atlanta Public Arts Legacy Fund was established in 1997 to assure appropriate ongoing care and to provide education and advocacy services for public art in the city.
-Its charge is to conserve and maintain public artworks and monuments at 19 sites featuring nearly a hundred works created by 42 artists in downtown Atlanta.
+The Atlanta Public Arts Legacy Fund was established at the Community Foundation in 1997 with seed money from the Corporation for Olympic Development in Atlanta (CODA).
+These funds now assure appropriate ongoing care and provide education and advocacy for public art in the city.
+This partnership with the City of Atlanta Office of Cultural Affairs helps to fund conservation and maintenance of public sculpture and monuments in downtown Atlanta.

-For more information about Atlanta Public Art Legacy Fund, please contact:
+For more information about Atlanta Public Arts Legacy Fund, please contact: